kylejameskirwan/kylejameskirwan-dot-com/_posts/2019-01-07-data_quality_tests_you_should_know.markdown

 ---

-## Ok cool, so how do I do this?
+## How to get started
-If you want to do it all yourself, set up queries yourself on a schedule using Airflow, Luigi, or another scheduler/orchestrator.
-TODO: DETAILS ON HOW TO ACTUALLY DO THIS?
+If you want to do it all yourself, set up the queries as jobs on a DAG orchestrator (such as [Airflow](https://airflow.apache.org/) or [Luigi](https://luigi.readthedocs.io/en/stable/)), then connect that to your notification channels (Slack, Pagerduty, etc.).
+Easy!

-If you want to get going faster and with less overhead, sign up for Toro Data Quality.
-All you need is a read-only account and you can start writing and deploying tests on your analytics data.
+**If you want to get going faster, sign up for [Toro Data Quality](https://torodata.io/)**.
+Toro makes it easy to deploy tests in minutes, and saves your data engineering team the overhead of maintaining a reliable test orchestrator.
+All you need to start is a read-only account on your database or warehouse.

 ---